roodfluweel/Responsible-Disclosure-Policy/README-en.md

 * We will respond to your report within a short period of time, if possible within 10 working days, with our review of the report and any expected date for resolution.
 * We will treat your report confidentially and will not share your personal data with third parties without your consent unless this is necessary to comply with a legal obligation.
 * We will keep you informed of the progress of solving the problem.
-* To thank you for any report of a security problem that is not yet known to us, we offer the opportunity to be listed in our "(Hall Of Fame)[hall-of-fame.md]".
+* To thank you for any report of a security problem that is not yet known to us, we offer the opportunity to be listed in our "[Hall Of Fame](hall-of-fame.md)".
 * We strive to solve all problems within a short period of time.
 * We may choose to ignore low quality reports.